DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 Sampling Rate MS/s or GS/s ADC clock, data interface bandwidth Ensures compliance with the Nyquist sampling theorem

-PCB Layout Strategies to Ensure Signal Integrity
+PCB Layout Strategies for Ensuring Signal Integrity

-When signal frequencies increase or precision requirements are extremely high, PCB traces themselves are no longer ideal conductors; their parasitic inductance, capacitance, and resistance can severely affect signal quality.
+When signal frequencies increase or precision requirements are extremely high, PCB traces themselves are no longer ideal conductors; their parasitic inductance, capacitance, and resistance can severely impact signal quality.
 HILPCB strictly adheres to Signal Integrity (SI) design principles when manufacturing DAQ PCBs.

 • Impedance Control: For high-speed digital signals and high-frequency analog signals, traces must be designed as transmission lines with a specific characteristic impedance (usually 50 ohms) to prevent signal reflection and distortion.
-This requires precise control over trace width, dielectric constant, and distance to the reference plane.
+This requires precise control over trace width, dielectric constant, and distance from the reference plane.

 Get PCB Quote